atomone-hub/genesis/README.md

 ## Preamble

 At a crossroad, the Cosmos community faces varied perspectives on tokenomics, security, and the broader mission of decentralized computing.
-This divergence in views, encompassing economic foundations, system design, and philosophic tenets, leads community members and stakers to consider the wisdom of supporting a parallel fork alongside the original Cosmos Hub, prepared for any eventualities.
+The difference of views regarding economic foundations, system design, and philosophic tenets has led community members and stakers to consider the wisdom of supporting a parallel fork alongside the original Cosmos Hub, prepared for any eventualities.

-AtomOne emerges as a necessary alternative, accounting for contingencies and prepared for challenges, while providing a haven for varied political ideas.
+AtomOne emerges as a necessary alternative, accounting for contingencies and prepared for challenges, while providing a haven for various political ideas.

 <details>
 <summary>Terms</summary>